Omycron83/Notes/ML/Transformers.md

 ## Attention Mechanisms:
 Attention mechanisms are a family of mechanism in transformer models that learn to make predictions by selectively attending to a given set of data.
 The amount of attention is usually quantified by a certain, learned weight and then formed by a weighted average.
 ### Self-Attention:
-Self attention is a type of attention mechanism that uses observation on a set of datapoints to make predictions about that same set.
+Self attention is a family of type of attention mechanisms that uses observation on a set of datapoints to make predictions about that same set (usually the weight of each element for some value).
 It is permutation-invariant, i.e. is an operation on sets.
 #### Scaled dot-product attention:
-Scaled dot-product attention uses
+In scaled dot-product attention, three vectors are created from each encoded vector $w_t$ at some point in time $t$: a query vector $q_t$, a key vector $k_t$ and a value vector $v_t$.

+They are each ca

-### Multi-head attention:
+#### Multi-head attention:

 # History